Testing the equivalence principle across the Universe: a model-independent approach with galaxy multi-tracing

 To assess the robustness of the constraints, we have explored different configurations.
-Notably, we obtain that the relative error on $E_P$ changes by less than $2\%$ when adopting a lower $k_{\rm max}=0.1 \, h/$Mpc.
+Notably, we obtain that the relative error on $E_P$ changes by less than $3\%$ when adopting a lower $k_{\rm max}=0.1 \, h/$Mpc.
 Moreover, as expected from Eq.~\eqref{eq:tau1}, we find that the uncertainty on $E_P$ crucially depends on the bias scheme.
 In general, the best results are obtained by splitting the galaxy sample into populations with as much of a large $\Delta\beta$ as possible.
 For instance, adopting the alternative bias schemes $b_{\B,\F}=b_g\pm 0.3$ and $b_{\B,\F}=b_g\pm 0.6$, we obtain weaker or stronger constraints, respectively, as can be seen from Fig.~\ref{fig:E_P}.
 In addition, we find that the constraining power increases when the mean bias $b_g$ decreases.
 All our results are prior-independent, except for $d$, for which we adopted a data-motivated prior of 3\%.
 Even increasing the prior to 6$\%$, the final errors on $E_P$ for SKA2 do not change by more than a few percents.

-We find that the inclusion of the wide-angle correction improves the errors.
-The effect is small at high redshifts ($z>0.35$), with the constraint on $E_P$ being tightened by at most 10\%, but reaching up to 40\% at $z=0.25$.
+We find that the inclusion of the wide-angle correction only has a marginal impact on the constraints, except in the lowest bin, where it leads to an improvement of 54\%.
 This is due to the fact that the wide-angle correction depends on the combination $\Delta\beta$, which also appears in front of $E_P$.
 Therefore, improved constraints from the wide-angle terms help constraining $E_P$, also thanks to the $\mu$ terms carrying the AP effect and the further dependence on $P(k)$ in Eq.~\eqref{eq:wa-3}.

 In conclusion, SKA2 will provide promising and robust constraints on $E_P$.
 This demonstrates for the first time that it is possible to test the Equivalence Principle on cosmological scales independently of specific models for the mechanism leading to a potential violation, the power spectrum shape, the background cosmological expansion, the growth rate of structure, and the galaxy bias.
 This approach crucially relies on the measurement of large-scale relativistic corrections in the clustering of galaxies, and in particular on the term encoding the distortion of time in a gravitational potential.
 With the coming generation of galaxy surveys, our test paves the way to novel insights on the properties of dark matter and the laws of gravity on cosmological scales.